lawnjelly/godot-llightmap/README.md

 // we are using a lightmap, we don't need realtime lighting render_mode unshaded;

+// these 2 are optional, and although unused in the shader,
+// allow us to set materials to emit light uniform float emission;
+uniform vec4 emission_color : hint_color;

 // our input textures, a material texture, and the lightmap uniform sampler2D texture_albedo : hint_albedo;
 uniform sampler2D texture_lightmap : hint_albedo;

 void fragment() {
-  // lookup the colors at the uv location of our textures
-	vec4 albedo_tex = texture(texture_albedo,UV);
+	// lookup the colors at the uv location of our textures vec4 albedo_tex = texture(texture_albedo,UV);
 	vec4 lightmap_tex = texture(texture_lightmap,UV2);

 	// the overall albedo (color) will be the material texture TIMES the lightmap
-  // (so it can be darkened)
+	// (so it can be darkened).
-	ALBEDO = albedo_tex.rgb * lightmap_tex.rgb;
+	// you can optionally use a multiplier to allow lightening areas (the 2.0 here) ALBEDO = albedo_tex.rgb * lightmap_tex.rgb * 2.0;
 }
 ```
 You may end up using variations of this shader in practice, but it will get you started.